WaterNeRF: Neural Radiance Fields for Underwater Scenes: Technical Approach

 NeRFs take as input a query location $x, y, z$ and viewing directions $\theta, \phi$ and output the color $r,g,b$ and density $\sigma$ \cite{mildenhall2020nerf}.
 We specifically leverage mip-NeRF, which replaces rays with conical frustums to avoid aliasing issues~\cite{barron2021mipnerf}.
 Mip-NeRF was chosen because both image quality and depth map quality are crucial to image restoration underwater.

 Mip-NeRF uses a multilayer perceptron (MLP) parameterized by weights $\Theta$.
-The MLP is used to compute the color of a ray, say $r(t) = o + td$, where $t \in [t_n, t_f]$ lies between near plane $t_n$ and far plane $t_f$, $o$ is the ray origin, and $d$ is the ray direction.
+A ray is defined as $r(t) = o + td$, where $t \in [t_n, t_f]$ lies between near plane $t_n$ and far plane $t_f$, $o$ is the ray origin, and $d$ is the ray direction.
 The query location is encoded using an integrated positional encoding $\gamma(r(t))$ before being passed to the MLP \cite{barron2021mipnerf}.

 Each $\sigma_k, c_k$ is used in a numerical quadrature sum to estimate the color $C(r; \Theta, t)$ of a ray.

 The depth at a given ray can be found similarly:

 where $t_{km} = \frac{1}{2}(t_{k+1} + t_{k})$ and